HOW TO DELAY OR STOP FORECLOSURE

 Once you fall behind on your mortgage payments, your bank or any other lienholder may initiate foreclosure proceedings to force you to catch up on your payments.
 If that fails, they will sell your home to another buyer through an auction.

 If you’re in or around Westminster, Denver, Aurora, Boulder, or Northglenn, Colorado, and you’re facing foreclosure on your home, contact our team of bankruptcy attorneys at Garcia & Gonzales, P.C., to discuss your options for retaining your home or delaying the sale.

-Process in Colorado
+The Foreclosure Process in Colorado

 By federal law, once you are 120 days behind in making your mortgage payment (or payments if there is a second or third mortgage), the lender can proceed with the foreclosure process.
 In Colorado, the lienholder has two options for pursuing foreclosure — judicial and nonjudicial.